Listen to this article

 How Does an HSA Work?

-- Pre-tax contributions: Reduce your taxable income💡 Definition:Income that's actually taxed after subtracting deductions from AGI.
+- Pre-tax contributions: Lower your current taxable income💡 Definition:Income that's actually taxed after subtracting deductions from AGI.
 Used to determine tax bracket and total tax owed..

-- Tax-free growth: Invest your funds and let them grow without being taxed.
+- Tax-free growth: Invest your funds and watch them grow without a tax bill.

-- Tax-free withdrawals: Use funds for qualified medical expenses without tax penalties.
+- Tax-free withdrawals: Use the money for qualified medical expenses, completely tax-free.

 Benefits of HDHPs with HSAs